 Everything We Do Is Designed To Make Swimmers Faster.

-Tier 1 uses above and below water cameras to analyze and review all 3 front starts, back starts, relay starts, turns and all four strokes.
+Tier 1 uses 3 HD above/below water camera systems to analyze all swimmer movements in the water from 3 separate angles simultaneously.
 Coaches review the film with each individual swimmer.
 This provides each swimmer with the ability to see their movements on film, pinpoint problems and correct them.
+This provides a tremendous advantage to Tier 1 Swimmers.
 We have a very low swimmer to coach ratio; maximum of 3 swimmers to 1 coach.
 Depending on sign-ups and number of coaches present, at times we have 1 swimmer to 1 coach or 2 swimmers to 1 coach.
 Never over 3:1.
 We do this to maximize our time with each swimmer and provide peer learning/support opportunities.

 Yes, races are won with great starts, turns and finishes, but without great stroke technique, your competition will catch you between the walls.
 Tier 1 swimmers are filmed above and below the water line from various angles while swimming down the lane.
 This allows coaches to pinpoint problems and work with swimmers using stroke specific drills.
 Many of these drills were developed by Tier 1 and used only at Tier 1.
 This is why Tier 1 swimmers develop the speed needed to drop time and win races.